skramm/homog2d/docs/homog2d_manual.md

 ![bounding box of a set of segments](img/bb_Segs.svg)
 ![bounding box of a set of ellipses](img/bb_Ellipses.svg)

+For points, the Top-most and Left-most point are shown in green, and the Right-most and Bottom-most points are shown in blue (see next section about this).

 ### 6.3 - Extremum points
 <a name="extremum_points"></a>